Ella Weed

-Ella Weed (born 27 January 1853 in Newburgh NY - died 10 January 1894 in New York NY) was an American educator, "the guiding spirit in the first four years" of Barnard College.
+Ella Weed (27 January 1853 – 10 January 1894) was an American educator, "the guiding spirit in the first four years" of Barnard College.

 Life

 After graduating from Vassar College, Ella Weed became principal of Miss Brown's School for Girls in New York.
 Annie Nathan Meyer interested her in the effort to establish Barnard College.
 Weed attracted financial support for the venture, and became the paid chairman of the Academic Committee.